iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 <ImageCard path={require("./images/Binary_Heap.png").default} widthPercentage="70%"/>

-A _tree_ in computer science is up-side down.
+A _tree_ in computer science is upside-down.
 It consists of _nodes_ and it has one _root_ node, which is at the top.
 In a _binary_ tree, each node has only _two_ children, which we will call the _left_ child and the _right_ child.
 Every node, except the root, has a _parent_ node.
-The node without children is what we called a _leaf_.
+A node without children is called a _leaf_.

 Let's take a look at the example above and put in all the terms we have mentioned:

-- In the above tree, we have 10 nodes, where each node is each element in the array.
+- In the above tree, we have 10 nodes, where each node is an element in the array.
-- The _root_ node is the element 16, which has an index 0 in the array.
+- The _root_ node is the element 16, which has index 0 in the array.
-- Node with element 16 (root node) has two children.
+- The node with element 16 (root node) has two children.
 The _left_ child is a node with the element 14, while the _right_ child is a node with the element 10.
 - Elements 9, 3, 2, 4, and 1 are all _leaves_ because they do not have any children.
 - The node with element 7 (index 4) has only one child, which is the node with element 1 (index 9).
 - The node with element 1 (index 9) has node with index 4 as its _parent_.